OpenSecEd/appliedcrypto/protocols.md

 - MPC

 Asymmetric Encryption
-1. Which statement is true regarding asymmetric encryption?
-   a.
-It uses the same key for encryption and decryption.
-   b.
-It uses a pair of keys: one public and one private.
-   c.
-It is inherently faster than symmetric encryption.
-   d.
-It does not require any form of key management.

-2. What is a widely used asymmetric encryption algorithm?
-   a.
-DES
-   b.
-AES
-   c.
-RSA
-   d.
-Blowfish

 3. What is one key benefit of asymmetric encryption?
    a.
 It simplifies key distribution in large networks.
    b.
 It removes the need for any encryption keys.